 What A Day Of Plant Based Keto Eating Looks Like

-Like many people—maybe like you—my diet has changed many times over the years.
+Like many people - maybe even you - my diet has changed many times over the years.
 As a functional medicine practitioner, I’ve spent countless hours studying the human body and how to optimize nutrients in food for thriving health, and my diet has evolved along with my knowledge.
 When I first started my journey toward healthier eating, I was a staunch vegan; however, the more I learned, the more I realized that a typical high-carb vegan diet, depending on sprouted whole grains and legumes for energy, was not optimal for my body over the long term.

 Each of us has our own particular health issues, tendencies, and needs, and as I grew in awareness and learned more about what my particular health problems were and what kinds of nutrients I was missing from my conventional vegan diet, as well as what foods were contributing to my adrenal fatigue, poor gut health, and weak immune system, I recognized that I needed to make some changes.
 I also learned that, while people respond differently to different foods, three general principles remain the same for everyone across the board: